Make A Gift

 Since 2009, The Jockey Club has administered a program allowing owners and breeders to contribute to Thoroughbred aftercare programs when they register their foals.
 Checkoff proceeds are shared between the Thoroughbred Retirement Foundation and Thoroughbred Charities of America.
 The TRF’s funds are designated specifically for its vocational training at correctional facilities.
 For more information about the checkoff program, please visit the Jockey Club Registry Page or call (800) 444-8521.

 The Thoroughbred Retirement Foundation could not exist without a network of volunteers to help keep our programs running.
 TRF volunteers are from all over the country.
 And while horse experience is always a plus, many people volunteer to help with fundraising activities and administrative work.
 Volunteering for the TRF is a fun and rewarding experience.
-Complete our form here to get started!
+Click here to hear an introduction to TRF Volunteering (podcast with our Volunteer Coordinator) or Complete our form here to get started!

 Send Us Your Story